 Training to teach chemistry

-Because teaching chemistry requires great talent, the rewards are equally brilliant – you could be eligible for a generous training bursary of £25,000 or a prestigious £27,500 scholarship.
+Because teaching chemistry requires great talent, the rewards are equally brilliant – you could be eligible for a generous training bursary of £26,000 or a prestigious £28,000 scholarship.
+As a chemistry teacher, you could benefit from the Teachers’ Student Loan Reimbursement scheme.
 In addition to the tax-free financial support, our teaching experts will answer all your teaching-related questions and help you throughout your application – when you register with us.

 As a core subject, schools require high-quality chemistry teachers.
 So there’s never been a better time to use your skills and knowledge in chemistry to inspire young minds.
 The popularity of this subject is firmly established: